tamarabuilds/09-rest-api-sql/README.md

  * Hashing passwords for security.
  * User authenticaion middleware.
  * Testing APIs with Postman
- * Ensuring emails are unique.
+ * Ensuring emails are unique and a valid format.
  * Filtering out properties from a response.